ankitOneNineNineNine/DnD-Spells/README.md

-# Dungeons and Dragons App Using React
+# DnD Spells App Using React
-This project uses DnD v5 API http://www.dnd5eapi.co/ to fetch spells and their respective details.
+This project uses DnD v5 to fetch spells and their respective details.
 Please find the demo in the description section.

+# Description
+The DnD-Spells App is a Dungeons and Dragons App where the list of all the spells can be seen.
+There is also corresponding detail of respective spells.
+The idea of the app is to show all the spells provided by the API and display a list.
+Then corresponding details could be seen once a user clicks on preferred spell from the list.

 # Prerequisite
   * Yarn Package Manager